syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/Download-And-Installation/Windows.md

 documentation: ug
 ---

-# Installing Xamarin.Android Controls in Windows
+# Download and Installation of Xamarin.Android controls in Windows

 ## Download directly from website